Clauber/4part-version/README.md

 _How It Works:_

 1. Follow the [Conventional Commits Specification](https://conventionalcommits.org) in your repository.
-2. When you're ready to release, run `nonstandard-version`.
+2. When you're ready to release, run `4part-version`.

-`nonstandard-version` will then do the following:
+`4part-version` will then do the following:

 1. Retrieve the current version of your repository by looking at `packageFiles`[[1]](#bumpfiles-packagefiles-and-updaters), falling back to the last `git tag`.
 2. `bump` the version in `bumpFiles`[[1]](#bumpfiles-packagefiles-and-updaters) based on your commits.